danielepantaleone/DPCharts/README.md

 - Make sure you are running a supported version of Xcode.
 - Open the `DPCharts-Demo-iOS/DPCharts-Demo-iOS.xcodeproj` Xcode project.
 - Run the `DPCharts-Demo-iOS` on a simulator.

+## Documentation

+This library is currently lacking any form of structured documentation.
+However, Swift documentation can be accessed directly in Xcode Quick Help.
+Currently, there is no need for comprehensive documentation because using DPCharts' views simply involves adding the desired chart subview to your ViewController hierarchy and configuring a datasource and delegate (resemble **UITableView** and **UICollectionView** usage).
+Storyboard in-place configuration is also supported.

+If you need assistance in using DPCharts please [open an issue](https://github.com/danielepantaleone/DPCharts/issues).

+## Contributing

+If you like this project you can contribute it by:

+- Submit a Bug Report by opening an [issue](https://github.com/danielepantaleone/DPCharts/issues)
+- Submit code by opening a [pull request](https://github.com/danielepantaleone/DPCharts/pulls)